zentrocdot/Bash/PROGRAMMING.md

 ## Types of loops

+### Simple loop over a range of numbers

-<p align="justify">For the next example is stated, that we want to run over a range from 0 to 16.</p>
+<p align="justify">For the next example is stated, that we want to run over a range from 0 to 16.
+The iteration step size can also be added.</p>

 Case 1: